jojozhuang/jojozhuang.github.io/_portfolio/game-store-react.md

 index: 210
 category: web
 image: gamestorereact/thumbnail.png
-excerpt: A web app to manage products, built with React.
 tags: [React, Redux]
 ---

-> A web app for managing products, built with React/Redux and RESTful API.
+> A web app to manage products, built with React.

 ## 1. Function
 This application is used to manage products.
 It implements all CRUD operations.
 Below are the available features.